-Honestly, it doesn’t cost much money at all.
+It doesn’t cost much money at all.
 On a technicality, having a smart home hub alone is enough to make your home a smart home.
-An Amazon Echo Dot can be as little as $29 or even less if you choose to get a used model.
-With that said, many homes end up getting heavily outfitted with brand-new items.
+An Amazon Echo Dot can be as little as $29 or even less if you get a used model.
+With that said, many homes get heavily outfitted with brand-new items.

-Here’s one thing that most people don’t want to hear about smart home systems: they don’t necessarily improve a house’s value.
-Unlike most other home improvement projects, the vast majority of smart manager upgrades are items that you can take with you from home to home.
+Here’s one thing most people don’t want to hear about smart home systems: they don’t necessarily improve a house’s value.
+Unlike most home improvement projects, most smart manager upgrades are items you can take from home to home.